 Catfish do not have teeth that you commonly need to bite your hand when you try to hold a catfish to take them off the hook.
 They contain incisor form of teeth and feed using suction and gulping.
 Catfish have no way of biting or cutting the prey that they hunt.

-The Catfish have whiskers protruding from the area around the mouth that are used as sensors and cannot hurt you.
+The Catfish whiskers protrude from the area around the mouth that are used as sensors and cannot hurt you.
 Catfish are often found in muddy rivers, lakes, and on beaches in tropical, subtropical, and temperate waters.
 Catfish are normally not aggressive but if you step on one or hook one then they will try to defend themselves using their pectoral and dorsal fin.

 Do Catfish Spines Sting

-A Catfish’s whiskers or spines tips do not actually sting a person.
+A Catfish’s whiskers or spine tips do not sting a person.
 If you have encountered this it feels like it.
 Certain parts of their body are sharp and the fin tips can puncture the skin, leading most people to believe that they have been stung.
 Although a Catfish sting is not accurate, it is still a common term that is used.

 Catfish skin toxins and the venom from their dorsal and pectoral spines may cause a menacing sting.
 Although Catfish stings are often innocuous, severe tissue necrosis may occur.
 The hand is the most common site of catfish stings they are hard to hold.